tim-taylor/evobee/docs/evobee-config.md

 ## Output log file formats

 As shown in the [General parameters](#general-parameters) section above, there are various types of logging data that may be requested from a run.
 The `log-flags` parameter specifies zero, one or more flags for different kinds of output.
 The output from all requested flags is recording in a single log file.
 Each logging event appears as a separate line in the log file, and each line is a list of comma separated values (so the log file is in .csv format).
-The first item of every line in a single letter showing the corresponding log-flag associated with the line (e.g. 'Q', 'P', 'F', 'G', 'p', 'f', 'g', 'm') --- uppercase letters refer to full reporting formats, and lowercase letters to summary reporting formats.
+The first item of every line in a single letter showing the corresponding log-flag associated with the line (e.g. 'Q', 'P', 'F', 'G', 'p', 'f', 'g', 'm', 'n') --- uppercase letters refer to full reporting formats, and lowercase letters to summary reporting formats.

 To fully understand the specific format of each line, consult the corresponding methods in the `Logger` class.